Kidangoor Subramanya Swami Temple: Festivals

 The temple hosts its annual festival in the Malayalam month of Kumbham (i.e. February/March) which lasts 10 long days.
 As in many temples in Kerala, the festivities start-off with the ceremonial flag hosting (Kodiyettu) on the Karthika day.
 The Aarattu (holy bathing) is held at Chembilavu Ponkunnathu Mahadeva temple on the banks of Meenachil river.
 Lord Shiva who presides at this temple is considered as the father of Thrikkidangoorappan.
 'Thaipooyam' in the month of Makaram and 'Skanda Shashti' are the other important festive occasions.
 Pilgrims from different regions comes here to perform the sacred Shashtivrata on the 6th day of Amavasya.

-Offerings

-Utsavabali, Tulabharam, Kavadi, Chuttu Vilakku, Udayasthamana pooja, Muzhukappu, Panchamrita abhishekam, Pantheerazhi, Kadumpayasam are some of the important offerings.